 The Urgent Care Centre at St. Joseph's Hospital is open 365 days a year and has on-site access to medical imaging and laboratory services.
 Hours: Monday to Friday, 8 am - 6 pm.
 Saturday, Sunday and holidays, 8 am - 4 pm.
+Please be aware that hours are subject to change.

 PLEASE NOTE: Due to COVID-19 screening at the entrance to the Urgent Care Centre, patients should be appropriately dressed for the weather in case they must wait outside before safely entering the building.